 Just two years later in 1985, Pieter Toxopeus and Lourens van Geest started LVG Plants (Lourens Van Geest) supplying pot plants to nurseries and retail stores with production facilities in Muldersdrift, Rustenburg, Natal and Venda.
 Lourens oversaw production for all these sites for many years.
 A decade on and the van Geest family purchased 100% of the shares in LVG Plants, and rented production space in Muldersdrift.

 LVG Plants made history when in 1996 they built the first 5000 m² greenhouse in Oaktree, Krugersdorp.
 Three years on, LVG Plants and Peba House Plants started a joint venture, Plantimex in Heuningklip.
 Through Plantimex, both family farms and other fellow industry suppliers were able to offer a complete range of products to nurseries and retail.

 To centralize production, a space spanning 40.000 m² was completed in Oaktree and work shifted from Muldersdrift in 2004.
 For a solid decade, growth bloomed and further production space expanded.
 Then in 2014, LVG Plants purchased 100% of the shares in Plantimex and sales and distribution offices moved to the LVG Plants premises.

-Not more than a year later in 2015, LVG Plants built the largest solar thermal plant in the Southern Hemisphere.
-Sadly, a massive tornado swept through Krugersdorp in October 2017, critically striking LVG Plant in its path.
-With it, 30.000 m² worth of greenhouses and production was destroyed.
-Rebuilding was started and completed by June 2018, adding further production space to a grand total 110.000m².
+Not more than a year later in 2015, LVG Plants built the largest solar thermal plant in the Southern Hemisphere and now in 2022 an additional greenhouse of 10.000m² was added to the LVG premisis, adding further production space to a grand total 110.000m².